Image

 The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material did not belong to you.
 You also may not have even been aware of the existence of child porn.
 This may be used if child porn was discovered on a computer or hard drive that is shared, or to which individuals other than you may have had access without your knowledge.
 You also could have used an unsecured or shared network which enabled another individual to download child porn.
 An angry co-worker, employee, friend, ex-spouse, or other revengeful individual may be motivated to download child porn on your computer or hard drive in order to frame you in Boone County, MO.

-Your Combs Waterkotte defense attorney will work to establish that you were not aware of possessing child porn.
-Give us a call right away at (314) 900-HELP or contact us online.
+Your knowledgeable Combs Waterkotte defense attorney can establish the most important factor – that you didn’t possess child pornography to your knowledge.
+Call us now at (314) 900-HELP or contact us online.

 Accidental Possession Defense